On the Economics of Queuing and its Impact on Blockchain Technology

 Another possibility is for node operators to earn revenue from other sources.
 These could include services such as transaction execution and verification or more complex services such as search queries.
 If we return to the water fountain example, the fountains could be operated as franchises.
 In exchange for providing free or low-cost water, the operators would receive rights to some other profitable activity.
 This could, for example, involve selling snacks or soft drinks.
 In the context of blockchains, this could be achieved by encouraging corporations to operate nodes, which would allow them to achieve low-cost and trustless financial exchange.
 They would then be able to profit from providing services such as returning search queries or machine learning predictions.

 Some evidence for this trend taking place is the increasing presence of large corporations in the blockchain space.
 One example is the MOBI consortium of car manufacturers, which includes BMW, Bosch and GM.
 These organizations can benefit from trading with each other across a shared platform.
 In return they can contribute the security that enables scalable blockchains to become a reality.

 - ^ Professional line standers have arisen in some countries during times of economic hardship.

 - ^ Huberman, Gur and Leshno, Jacob and Moallemi, Ciamac C., Monopoly Without a Monopolist: An Economic Analysis of the Bitcoin Payment System (October 14, 2017).
 Columbia Business School Research Paper №17–92.

 - ^ As of mid-2018, the Ethereum network has an inflation rate of around 7% while Bitcoin inflation is slightly below 4%.
-An important distinction between these earlier protocols and EOS is that they both use a Proof-of-Work consensus and there is no barrier of entry to becoming a miner.
-This reduces the expected returns on mining to zero at equilibrium, and that the inflationary losses of asset holders can be seen as the cost of securing the network.
+An important distinction between these earlier protocols and EOS is that they both use a Proof-of-Work consensus.
+This means that there is no barrier to entry for becoming a miner.
+This reduces the expected returns on mining to zero at equilibrium.
+As a result the inflationary losses of asset holders can be seen as the cost of securing the network.